 What is a pelvic floor physio?

-- A pelvic floor physiotherapist is someone who has taken post-graduate courses in order to specialize in skills required for working with the pelvic floor.
-This individual is rostered in the controlled act of internal pelvic exams which may include putting any instrument or finger beyond the labia major or beyond the anal verge.
+- A pelvic floor physiotherapist is someone who has taken post-graduate courses in order to specialize in the skills required for assessing and treating the pelvic floor.
+This individual is rostered with the College of Physiotherapists of Ontario in the controlled act of internal pelvic exams.

 What conditions do we work with?

 - Stress — loss of urine secondary to an increase in intraabdominal pressure i.e., laughing, sneezing, jumping, running, lifting

 - Urge — urine loss associated with a strong, uncontrollable need to void i.e., unable to delay voiding once the first urge to urinate is felt

 - Mixed — a combination of stress and urge incontinence